-Having regard to the screening at Appendix 1, it is considered that the Pre-submission ANP is unlikely to result in any significant environmental effects.
+Having regard to the screening at Appendix 1, it is considered that the Submission ANP is unlikely to result in any significant environmental effects.
 On this basis, an SEA would not be required.

 The draft neighbourhood plan does not allocate land for development other than proposing to allocate one site for community facilities and associated buildings.
 The ANP also relies upon developments with planning permission and which are under construction.
 Some additional development at Adderbury was provided for by adopted Cherwell Local Plan 2011-2031 Policies Villages 1 and Villages 2 which was the subject of SEA/SA.
 Adderbury is located more than 20 km away from European designations for the purpose of the EC Habitats Directive 1992 and the Conservation of Habitats & Species Regulations 2010.
 It is concluded that an HRA is not required.

-In accordance with the Regulations the three statutory environmental consultation bodies (Historic England, Environment Agency and Natural England) are being consulted on this screening report.
-Appendix 2 of this screening opinion contains the consultation bodies' responses.
+In accordance with the Regulations the three statutory environmental consultation bodies (Historic England, Environment Agency and Natural England) will be consulted on this screening report along with the Submission ANP and documents.